The Beginner’s Guide to Using a Bidet

 There is a long, simmering debate as to whether wiping is necessary after using a bidet.
 If your bidet has a drying function, wiping might seem like an exercise in futility.
 However, a maintenance wipe can help you ensure no residual feces linger around your anal area.

-Turns out a bidet is a win-win for your personal hygiene...and planet earth.
+It turns out a bidet is a win-win for your personal hygiene...and planet earth.